marcthird128/zrc/README.md

 ## Usage

 Navigate to the directory you downloaded the files in.
-Run the command `node server.js` to start the server, and `node client.js 2> error.txt` to start the client.
-You need to save stderr to `error.txt` becuase the client is designed to send errors to the server and it needs to read from `error.txt`
+Run the command `node server.js` to start the server, and `node client.js` to start the client.
+If you want to save the logs, do `node client.js > log.txt 2> log.txt`